Fmstrat/shorten/README.md

-# shorten
+# Shorten
-A URL Shortening and Privacy Tool for ownCloud
+Shorten is an add-on app for ownCloud that enables one-click URL shortening.
+It's features include:
+- Automatic replacement of the public share URL with the shortened URL
+- No need to create a seperate "Shorten" URL
+- Ability to completely hide the ownCloud server by proxying shortened requests through another server
+    - Note: While normal shares will never expose the ownCloud URL, password protected files will as the password display screen must be supplied to the user.

 ## Installation

 **Step 1: Install the add-on**

-Place this app in *owncloud/apps/shorten* (Rename the extracted ZIP to "shorten" or you will receive errors)
+- Place this app in *owncloud/apps/shorten* (Rename the extracted ZIP to "shorten" or you will receive errors)
+- Re-login to owncloud and run the update

 **Step 2: Setup the shortening server**